Does the Run for Missions benefit Barclay College?

-Yes, we do not stop to sleep, but instead keep going all day and all night, taking a little over 24 hours to complete the distance.
+Yes, we do not stop to sleep, but instead keep going all day and all night, taking around 24 hours to complete the distance.
 We do, however, pause for just a few moments every 3-5 miles to fill up our water-bottles and grab a little food to eat along the way from our roving aid-station vehicle.
 See the Run for Missions 2008 - 2014 reports.

 Do you run the 100-mile race along Highway 54?

 No, starting in 2008 the route goes west out of Wichita on 21st street which turns into county roads and continues west for about 60 miles.
-Then we set off on dirt roads, all north of highway 54 through Pratt County, winding our way down to Pratt.
-We cross through Pratt city limits, down to highway 54 and then take country roads north of 54 out of the west side of Pratt all the way to Haviland.
-The same course has been planned for 2012.
+Then we set off on dirt roads, all north of highway 54 through Pratt County, winding our way to Pratt.
+We cross through Pratt, pass by the Pratt Friends Church, down to highway 54 (on Main St.) and then take country roads north of 54 out of the west side of Pratt all the way to Haviland.
+The same course has been planned for 2015.